 In past years, students have gone kayaking and snorkeling, taken cooking classes, and worked in teams to problem-solve their way out of “escape rooms.”
 We take care to provide age-appropriate activities.
-Counselors share their personal testimonies and work through age appropriate content with their smaller groups.
-For the younger children: Sally Lloyd-Jones (author of The Jesus Storybook Bible) returns this year to read to our children.
+Counselors share their personal testimonies and teach from a Bible study.
+We also invite some of our speakers to address the youth on various topics as well.

 Our pool of counselors is drawn from a selective, 8-month leadership training program for young Christian adults, called The Forge.
 They are vetted, trained, experienced, and eager to pour into the lives of the students.

-“We send our kids to GenNext for a number of reasons: They get discipled by cool, Godly college students, they get exposed to speakers and ideas that align with our value of generosity, and they have developed great friendships with children from some really amazing families.”
+“My wife and I send our kids to GenNext for a number of reasons: They get discipled by cool, Godly college students, they get exposed to speakers and ideas that align with our family’s value of generosity, and they have developed great friendships with children from some really amazing families.”